crxdelv/my-ttpd-song/README.md

 ### :book: Under the hood

-To calculate which song should be used, I used this implementation:
+To calculate which song, I used this implementation:

 ```js
 function seed(raw) {